Testing Tools / Software Testing Certification Training

 - Testing is context-dependent: The testing approach varies depending on the software development context.
 Software needs to be tested differently depending on its type.
 For instance, an ed-tech site is tested differently than an Android app.

-There is an important difference between end-to-end testing vs. other forms of testing that are more isolated, such as unit testing.
-In end-to-end testing, the software is tested along with all its dependencies and integrations, such as databases, networks, file systems, and other external services.
+End-to-end testing differs significantly from other types of testing that are more isolated, like unit testing.
+End-to-end testing involves testing the software together with all of its integrations and dependencies, including databases, networks, file systems, and other third-party services.

 Get ahead in your career by learning Testing Tools through VISWA Online Trainings